-After approximately 800M, you'll come across a huge split boulder which the trail leads into.
+After approximately 800 m, you'll come across a huge split boulder which the trail leads into.
 This section requires a bit of scrambling up the granite boulders, which shouldn't be very difficult at all for anyone who's made it this far.

 Split Rock to Devils Thumb (Manjal Jimalji)

-Following split rock, you'll be at the highest point of elevation for the Devils Thumb hike at 1190M AMSL.
+Following split rock, you'll be at the highest point of elevation for the Devils Thumb hike at 1190 m AMSL.
 From here, the track continues but dips back down the other side of this ridge for roughly another kilometre.

 There won't be any question about whether you've reached Devils Thumb or not.
 You'll immediately see the towering boulder suddenly appear in front of you.

-To reach the top of the boulder, follow the ribbons, which lead to a makeshift "bridge” which somebody has kindly supported using straps and ropes.
+To reach the top of the boulder, follow the ribbons, which lead to a makeshift "bridge" that somebody has kindly supported using straps and ropes.
 Scramble up the dirt mound, cross the bridge, and you'll have reached the end of the Devils Thumb hike, where mind-blowing views await.

 To return, climb down the Manjal Jimalji rock and follow the same track back to Little Falls Creek.
 There is also an option of stopping by the waterfall (below) on the way back down.